xLightsSequencer/xLights/README.txt

    -- enh (keithsw) VideoReader ... more protection for possible divide by zero errors.
             Includes logging of any problems found.
    -- bug (keithsw) Make logs 1MB as originally intended.
 These should zip to well under 50% when sent to us.
-   -- bug (chrisD) Force TendrilEffect and TextEffect on foreground thread under Linux 2016.31  May 16, 2016
+   -- bug (cjd) Force TendrilEffect and TextEffect on foreground thread under Linux 2016.31  May 16, 2016
    -- bug (dkulp)   Fix for Model window not displaying 2016.30  May 16, 2016